jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerUtils/task.md

     init {
       val sum = ...
       if (sum != TOTAL_NUMBER) {
-          throw IllegalArgumentException("The total number in the game must be: $TOTAL_NUMBER") }
+          throw IllegalArgumentException("The total number of cards in the game must be: $TOTAL_NUMBER") }
     }
 }